Mike Basham (racing driver)

-Mike Basham (born June 20, 1968) is an American professional stock car racing driver who last competes part-time in the ARCA Menards Series, driving the No. 01/9/11/12 Ford/Toyota for Fast Track Racing, and the No. 98 Toyota for Shearer Speed Racing.
+Mike Basham (born June 20, 1968) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series East, driving the No. 11 Ford for Fast Track Racing.
 He is the son of long time ARCA Menards Series driver Darrell Basham.

 Racing career

 In 2001, Basham would make his debut in the ARCA Re/Max Series at Gateway, driving the No. 34 Chevrolet for father Darrell's family owned team, finishing 28th due to overheating issues.
 He would make four more starts during the year with a best finish of 22nd at the DuQuoin State Fairgrounds dirt track.
 Basham would run three more races over the next two years spitting between driving for his family owned team and Brad Smith's team.